praise002/praise002/README.md

 # Python (Backend Engineer and Technical Writer)

 ## About Me
 Hello and welcome to my profile!
-I'm Praise Idowu, a Backend Developer, Technical Writer, and an aspiring Data Scientist.
+I am Praise Idowu, a Backend Developer and, Technical Writer.
 My passion is centered around teaching and writing, with a primary goal of making coding accessible to everyone, enabling them to automate their lives and excel in their work.
 I specialize in crafting tech solutions for businesses, and I also take pleasure in guiding and inspiring individuals on their tech learning journey.

 ## Education
 - 2023 - Present, Bachelor of Computer Science at the [Kibo School Of Technology](https://kibo.school/)